 Years ago, my sister made this cheesecake from Mrs. Field's I Love Chocolate Cookbook.
 It was an unassuming paperback cookbook that I think she bought at a discount store.
 After tasting it for the first time, we were all hooked on this glorious cheesecake and all its white chocolate wonderfulness.
 It was, and still is, one of the best cheesecakes I've ever had!

-Making this cheesecake has a few steps, but they’re not complicated and the reward is so great that it's all worth it in the end.
+Making this cheesecake does have a few steps.
+However, the reward is so great that it's all worth it in the end.
 You can span it out over two days, unless you start early in the morning the day you're planning on serving it.
 Most of the time involved in the recipe is completely hands off.

 - Heavy cream

 - Raspberries -- fresh raspberries aren't required for the sauce (although you could use them if you'd like).
 Frozen raspberries (thawed or unthawed) are easy and relatively inexpensive.

 - Lemon juice -- I switch off using either freshly squeezed lemon or orange juice